yash786agg/ItemView-Animation/README.md

    ### Step 2 : Add Code to your Project

-   For Anmation like Slide from Bottom:
+   For Animation like Slide from Bottom:

    LayoutAnimationController animation = AnimationUtils.loadLayoutAnimation(MainActivity.this,getResources().getIdentifier("layout_animation_from_bottom","anim",getPackageName()));
    your_recyclerview.setLayoutAnimation(animation);
    your_adapter.notifyDataSetChanged();
    your_recyclerview.scheduleLayoutAnimation();

-   For Anmation like Slide from Top:
+   For Animation like Slide from Top:

    LayoutAnimationController animation = AnimationUtils.loadLayoutAnimation(MainActivity.this,getResources().getIdentifier("layout_animation_fall_down","anim",getPackageName()));
    your_recyclerview.setLayoutAnimation(animation);
    your_adapter.notifyDataSetChanged();
    your_recyclerview.scheduleLayoutAnimation();

-   For Anmation like Slide from Right:
+   For Animation like Slide from Right:

    LayoutAnimationController animation = AnimationUtils.loadLayoutAnimation(MainActivity.this,getResources().getIdentifier("layout_animation_from_right","anim",getPackageName()));
    your_recyclerview.setLayoutAnimation(animation);
    your_adapter.notifyDataSetChanged();
    your_recyclerview.scheduleLayoutAnimation();

-   For Anmation like Slide from left:
+   For Animation like Slide from left:

    LayoutAnimationController animation = AnimationUtils.loadLayoutAnimation(MainActivity.this,getResources().getIdentifier("layout_animation_from_left","anim",getPackageName()));
    your_recyclerview.setLayoutAnimation(animation);